 When parents take more of a “backseat” on the visit – and the high school student takes charge – it is clear who is interested in coming to the school.
 An exception to this is with the Financial Aid office, where more parental involvement is understood.

-College reps have told me for years that the level of interest shown by a high school student about their school, and even college in general, is important to them when they are deciding who gets their maximum consideration.
-This applies not only to a student’s visit to the college, but also to making contact at a college fair, or when a college representative visits at the high school.
+College reps have told me for years that the level of interest shown by a high school student about their college, and even about attending college in general, is important when the representatives are deciding who gets their maximum consideration.
+This applies not only to a student’s visit to the college campus, but also to making contact at a college fair, or when a college representative visits at the high school.
 Nothing gets the attention of a college admission rep like a curious high school student who is personally involved in researching their college options.
 A student who takes the initiative in planning for their future makes a very positive impression.

 No matter how a student visits a college or who is on the visit, the goal remains: To gather information to help in determining the right college to attend.
 The student who is invested in the college visiting process will likely be more prepared to handle the adjustments to higher education that lay ahead.
 Going for a visit plays an important part!